Person of interest identified in connection with four murders in Portland

-Deaths of four women are connected in Oregon as person of interest identified, authorities say
+Deaths of four women in Portland linked to person of interest, authorities say

 The homicides of four women in Portland have been linked to a sole person of interest